PixelsCommander/Telekinesis-JS/README.md

     this.networkClient.emitAction(this.networkClient.playerId, 'moveKeyDown');

-This will notify server and other players about actions.
+This will notify server and other players about action.

 Game server
 -----------